 Our innovation manager Denis Teyssou (AFP) conducted a 50 minutes dedicated breakout session named AI vs disinformation: the vera.ai project: enhancing the InVID-WeVerify plugin.
 Around 40 participants, including well-known fact-checkers like Craig Silverman (ProPublica), attended the session in-person.
 The talk was recorded for online participants on the Global Fact 10 website.

-Here's a video recording of a talk by Fabio Giglietto of the University of Urbino, given in June 2023 at the University of Queensland's Digital Media Research Center.
+Here's a video recording of a talk by Fabio Giglietto of the University of Urbino, given in June 2023 at the Queensland University of Technology (QUT).
 Topic: using OpenAI models to identify the most salient topics circulated via Facebook links in the run-up to the Italian general elections.

 On 29 June 2023, the conference "Meet the Future of AI: Countering Sophisticated & Advanced Disinformation" took place at VRT in Brussels.
 It was organised by Horizon Europe research projects AI4Media, AI4Trust, TITAN, vera.ai and the European Commission.
 The event was attended by 90 people on-site, while around 180 joined online.
 Here's a recap.